rossj/async-rollback/README.md

 is not always desired. `async-rollback` contains a `parallelRollback` method which can undo parallel tasks that succeeded if one of the tasks fails.

+## Installation

+To install using npm:

+    npm install async-rollback

+To use, simply `require('async-rollback')` near the beginning of your node code.
+It augments the normal `async` module so must only be required one time.

 ## Documentation
 ### Control Flow